0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 notes:

 In Rust there are 4 ways of defining a macro depending on what you want to do.
-The first and easiest that I just demoed is declarative macros, where you use the templating system to write code by example.
+The first and easiest is declarative macros, where you use the templating system to write code by example.

 Next are three procedural macros:
 - Custom `#[derive]` macros that add code to structs and enums with the `derive` attribute